Sa2908/Sa2908/README.md

 ## I'm a Student and a hobbyist developer

-- 🔭 I’m currently working on a blogging website[website]!
+- 🔭 I’m currently working on a blogging website
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects